bibanon/bibanon/BASC-Anthology.md

 * [Platypus Comix](http://www.platypuscomix.net/) - A man whose father obsessively videotaped every single TV channel he could get a signal from in the 1980s, and he inherited a priceless collection of 1980s TV shows and commercials to critique.
 * [VGDC](http://www.videogamedc.com/) - In memory of Randy Solem, a man who made sprite flash movies into an art form.
 * [Mr Breakfast's Cereal Knowledgebase](http://www.mrbreakfast.com/cereal_home.asp) - In the 1980s, children were screaming for Chocolate Frosted Sugar Bombs, cereal puffs that were little more than candy for breakfast.
+  * [A Tribute to Discontinued Cereals](http://grub.gunaxin.com/a-tribute-to-discontinued-cereals/11570) - All the strange and tasty cereals that have come and gone in the past decades.

 ## LP Archive